-The council may also provide indicators of efficiency, either over time or in comparison to other relevant councils.
+The council may also provide indicators of efficiency, either over time or in comparison to other relevant councils (eg, it may provide trends for its operating expenditure as a percentage of population).
 We will make similar comparisons using various indicators and OLG data provided to us.